crazy-max/goreleaser-xx/README.md

 COPY --from=build /out /
 ```

-### CGo
+### CGO

-If you need to use CGo to build your project, you can use `goreleaser-xx` with
+If you need to use CGO to build your project, you can use `goreleaser-xx` with
 [`tonistiigi/xx`](https://github.com/tonistiigi/xx):

 ```dockerfile